|

 to the Order of the Arrow Guide to Inductions, events and tests during

-the Ordeal are given in a stated sequence.
-Disrupting the sequence for
+the induction are given in a stated sequence.
+Disrupting the sequence

-any reason gravely takes away from the entire Ordeal experience; therefore,
+for any reason gravely takes away from the entire induction experience;

-any candidate who leaves the Ordeal for any reason before the Ordeal
+therefore, any candidate who leaves the induction for any reason before

-ceremony withdraws himself from candidacy in the Order of the Arrow.
+the Ordeal ceremony withdraws himself from candidacy in the Order of

 No

-walk-ins will be accepted and everyone most pre-register.
+walk-ins will be accepted and everyone must register.
 An acknowledgement

 of your payment will not be sent.

-cleanup.
-The activities Saturday night are designed to enrich your Ordeal
+10:00 am.
+The activities Saturday night and Sunday morning are designed

 The